Importance of Quality in Brand Image and It’s Growth

 Good Will, Meet Competition, Profit, Stay in the Market, Develop Brand Name and Image, Meet Customer Awareness.
 The continuous process of following quality standards and achieving low cost brings in loyal customers, brand name, and brand identity.
 Over time a good will of the organization is established.
 The customer becomes aware of the product performance, reliability, durability, conformance to the standard of the product.
 As the products are used it is found to be as per their expectation or superseding it.
 The service offered by the organization is interacting with the customers and taking feedback, giving instantaneous response to their queries also helps in killing competitions along with the other measures and brings in profit.
 Thus adopting Quality standards proves to be profitable in all ways for the organization, its employees, and customers.

 Advantages of Adopting Quality Measures:

-Greater market share, higher growth rate, premium price, loyal customers, highly motivated employees, recognition and esteem, reduction Of defects, less mistakes, rejection, repairs, scrap and overtime.
+Greater market share, higher growth rate, premium price, loyal customers, highly motivated employees, recognition and esteem, reduction Of defects, fewer mistakes, rejection, repairs, scrap, and overtime.

 When quality standards and systems are adopted and conveyed to all in the organization .
 They are on the same page of quality and understand its workings.
-As a results the reworking of the employees in terms of defect ,repairs, rejections are reduced.
-This boosts the morale of the employees and a team spirit is build.
-The fatigue time is reduced as well as the cost in terms of labor, time, material and money is reduced.
-When reworking get reduced it leads to increase in productivity.
-The reduction of cost of making the product and winning loyal customers leads to the organization to stand out in the market and capture a greater market share in sales and ability to ask for a premium price for its product.
-Adopting quality standards and systems leads to a win win situation for the organization and its employees and customers.
+As a result, the reworking of the employees in terms of a defect ,repairs, rejections are reduced.
+This boosts the morale of the employees and a team spirit is built.
+The fatigue time is reduced as well as the cost in terms of labor, time, material, and money is reduced.
+When reworking gets reduced it leads to an increase in productivity.
+The reduction of cost of making the product and winning loyal customers leads the organization to stand out in the market and capture a greater market share in sales and the ability to ask for a premium price for its product.
+Adopting quality standards and systems leads to a win-win situation for the organization and its employees and customers.